krisbaum74/multicounter/README.md

 ### Submission

-To submit, make a branch from `develop` and name it `your-name-here/name-of-feature` (e.g. `thomas-baker/delete-counter`).
+To submit, fork this repository into your own repository, then make a branch from `develop` and name it `your-name-here/name-of-feature` (e.g. `thomas-baker/delete-counter`).
 Once you have finished your feature, please make a pull request with the following details:

 * Destination    : `develop`
 * Title          : Name of Your Feature in Plain English